Giannis scores 43 as Bucks beat Pistons 125-115

 TIP-INS

-Pistons: Detroit coach Dwane Casey is optimistic Jackson will be able to return in time for Wednesday’s game at Milwaukee.
+Pistons: Detroit coach Dwane Casey is optimistic Jackson will return for Wednesday’s game at Milwaukee.
 “If it was up to him, he’d probably be ready to go again tonight.
-But take our time, let it get fully healed and try not to cause any further damage,” Casey said. … Killian Hayes headed to the locker room early in the third quarter after he hurt his right leg making a diving attempt to deflect a pass.
-Casey said Hayes would get an MRI on Tuesday.
+But take our time, let it get fully healed and try not to cause any further damage,” Casey said.

 Bucks: Milwaukee didn’t have reserve guards Pat Connaughton or Sam Merrill available.
-Bucks coach Mike Budenholzer said Connaughton strained his left groin in practice and Merrill sprained his left ankle while landing on a stanchion during the team’s victory over Chicago on Friday.
+Budenholzer said Connaughton strained his left groin in practice and Merrill sprained his left ankle while landing on a stanchion during Friday’s game.
 Budenholzer didn’t have a timeline for when either player might return.

 UP NEXT